 Steffanie Casperson was trained by famous dancers and ballerinas like Marjorie Tallchief, Violette Verdy, and Maria Tallchief.
 She attended The Harid Conservatory for high school and was awarded full scholarships to both the School of American Ballet in New York City's summer program and Pacific Northwest Ballet's summer and year round programs.
 As a student she performed and toured with Pacific Northwest Ballet, and professionally she danced with the Hartford Ballet and Ballet West.
 During that time she performed in a great number of famous ballets including: "La Sylphide" (she performed a soloist role and was chosen to understudy the lead role), "The Nutcracker," "Giselle," "Swan Lake," "Romeo and Juliet," "Sleeping Beauty," and "Cinderella"; ballets by George Balanchine including "The Four Temperaments" (performing the First Theme pas de deux), "Theme and Variations," "Serenade," and "A Midsummer Night's Dream"; and a number of more contemporary ballets including "Lamborena," "Book of Alleged Dances," and "Polish Pieces."
 Steffanie has 4 children and still enjoys sharing her passion for ballet with students and audiences.

 Becky Erickson has performed for many civic and professional dance industries, including Cache Community Theatre, Valley Dance Ensemble, Fox 13th's "So You Think You Can Dance" competing in Vegas on National TV, touring with Inishfre Irish Dance, and of course all of our Cache Valley Civic Ballet productions.
 She has spent the last 10 years expanding her experience in dance through the following organizations: Ballet West, New York City Ballet master classes, School of American Ballet, Northwest Dance Intensive's Jehrin Alexandria along with Stephanie Saland (NYCB), Philip Beamish (world recognized ballet master), Elena Maleshevskya (Vagonava trained out of Russia), international recognized ballerina Paloma Herrera, Marsha Knight (University of Wyoming), Jason Celaya (Broadway), and David Scott (International performer).
 Becky is also a professional judge for competitions around Utah including the "Utah Dance Fest" Judging and performing as the featured guest judge.
 She choreographed an entire musical at the age of 18 and was contacted by the University of Utah to "use her moves."
 Becky has appeared at many schools and libraries throughout Cache Valley, reading to and educating children about Classical Ballet in hopes to inspire the next generation.
-She has taught for 13 years, both in private and group settings including home schooled children events/private lessons and classes as large as 35 students.
+She has been teaching since the summer of 2001, both in private and group settings including home schooled children events/private lessons and classes as large as 35 students.
 Becky is highly sought after to teach Master classes at the University level and at the advanced youth level.
 Becky specializes in the following: Audition and Confidence training, Turnout/Foot/Ankle/Core Strength training, and Choreography; setting many pieces that have taken 1st place in competitions and pieces that have been performed in front of thousands of people.
 She loves the students she teaches and helps them to overcome challenges both in dance and in Life as a whole.
-She has two beautiful children and a handsome altruistic husband.
+She has three beautiful children and a handsome altruistic husband.
 Recently she was the cover model for the book titled Dance Across the USA.
 As well as having the honor of being selected out of over 3000 dancers that applied; Becky is found as a featured dancer on two pages of the book in addition to the cover.

 Christa Harding started teaching dance for Provo community schools over 20 years ago.
 She has a background in ballet technique and performance from Rocky Mountain Ballet under the direction of Connie Burton.
 She furthered her dance education at Utah Valley University under Jacqueline Colledge in Ballet and Lisa Stoddard in Jazz Technique.
 She has taught and choreographed for Utah Academy of dance in Orem where she credits her Jazz and Lyrical background from Rhonda Sevey.
 She was a member of and choreographer for Orem High School Dance Company.
 She has participated in many competitions both as a dancer and choreographer.
 She taught Ballet and Jazz for three years at Stars Dance in Clearfield and four years at ADA in Hyrum.
 She continues her dance education at Cache Valley School of Ballet and has choreographed for Cache Civic Ballet’s Choreographer’s Showcase.
 She has a passion for dance and loves to see her students feel a sense of accomplishment as they work hard to achieve their goals.